bjerrep/ludit/doc/quick_start.rst

 ``./run_server.py --newcfg > ludit.cfg``

 Have a look at the file, probably there is a group called 'kitchen' with two speakers caller 'left' and 'right'.
-These names will be used for launching the clients.
+These names will be needed for launching the clients.
 Now start the server:

 ``./run_server.py --cfg ludit.cfg``